Solar Panel Uproar & Other Renewables News

 The government say that due to falling capital costs of such PV systems, returns had been much higher than expected (up to 10%) where it was only intended to provide generators with a return of 5% – 8%.

 So if you are in the process of installing solar panels on your home, best put your foot on the gas to ensure you get your FITs application in before 8th December.
-If you were thinking about it but haven’t yet begun the process then you might want to think again.
+If you were thinking about getting an installation on your property as a form of financial investment but haven’t yet begun the process then you might want to think again.

 Also, I have been a big fan of these rent-a-roof schemes where a household receives free solar PV panels and gets cheaper electricity bills for their troubles.
 The company installing the panels receive much of the benefit that the FITs produce but they are also subject to the proposed new rates and so these schemes could disappear altogether.